ruby/vscode-rdbg/README.md

   * On TCP/IP, if target host is local machine, set `true` and you can open the file directly
   * default: false
 * `localfsMap`
-  * Specify pairs of remote root path and local root path like `/remote_dir:/local_dir` if sharing the same source reposiroty with local and remote computers.
+  * Specify pairs of remote root path and local root path like `/remote_dir:/local_dir` if sharing the same source repository with local and remote computers.
   * You can specify multiple pairs like `/rem1:/loc1,/rem2:/loc2` by concatenating with `,`.
   * default: undefined